lual98/flutter_dev_container/README.md

 These arguments are necessary for the debugger to work properly with the ADB workaround.
 Make sure to select this configuration when starting a debug session in VS Code.

+## Limitations

+> **Limitation:**
+> Only one instance of this container can run at a time on the same host.
+This is due to the fixed ports used for ADB and the Dart debugger.
+Running multiple containers simultaneously will cause port conflicts.

 ## Notes

 - The container is set up for both development and testing of Flutter apps.